-Patricia has been studying all day, she must be tired.
+Lisa has been studying all day, she must be tired.

 The new film is great, you must see it!

-James must be a teacher, he knows a lot about science.
+Billy must be a teacher, he knows a lot about science.

 Even though modal verbs don’t have the same properties as the rest of verbs in the English language, they help make sentences clearer and more accurate by helping evaluate the actions mentioned in a sentence, and expressing if these are possible, not likely to happen, if they are obligations or needs!